-Modo_cl can now be set to run in slave mode.
-The slave command line flag starts Modo_cl in slave mode and it then operates like any normal slave on the network, but no progress data is displayed in the terminal/console when running in slave mode.
+Modo_cl can now be set to run in worker mode.
+The worker command line flag starts Modo_cl in worker mode and it then operates like any normal worker on the network, but no progress data is displayed in the terminal/console when running in worker mode.

 Tip: When using a network firewall, make sure that Modo has access to the necessary ports for network rendering.
-Blocked ports is a common cause of network rendering issues, such as idle slaves.
+Blocked ports is a common cause of network rendering issues, such as idle workers.